stemount/canopy-apidocs/README.md

     "message" - error message
   }
   ```
-- If the server threw a `validation` error while handling a new request, then the response will be the following:
+If there was a `validation` error while handling a new request, then you will receive the following:

   ```
   "success": false,